fluent/helm-charts/charts/fluent-bit/README.md

 # Fluent Bit Helm Chart

-[Fluent Bit](https://fluentbit.io) is a fast and lightweight log processor and forwarder or Linux, OSX and BSD family operating systems.
+[Fluent Bit](https://fluentbit.io) is a fast and lightweight log processor and forwarder for Linux, OSX, and BSD family operating systems.

 ## Installation